aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/manage-paragraph/_index.md

 weight: 40
 url: /net/manage-paragraph/
 keywords: "Add PowerPoint paragraph, Manage paragraphs, Paragraph indent, Paragraph properties, HTML text, Export paragraph text, PowerPoint presentation, C#, Csharp, Aspose.Slides for .NET"
-description: "Create and manage Paragraph, its text, its indent, and properties in PowerPoint presentations in C# or .NET"
+description: "Create and manage Paragraph, text, indent, and properties in PowerPoint presentations in C# or .NET"
 ---

 Aspose.Slides provides all the interfaces and classes you need to work with PowerPoint texts, paragraphs, and portions in C#.

-* Aspose.Slides provides the ITextFame interface to allow you to add objects that represent a paragraph.
-An ITextFame object can have one or multiple paragraphs (each paragraph is created through a carriage return).
+* Aspose.Slides provides the [ITextFrame](https://reference.aspose.com/slides/net/aspose.slides/itextframe/) interface to allow you to add objects that represent a paragraph.
+An `ITextFame` object can have one or multiple paragraphs (each paragraph is created through a carriage return).
-* Aspose.Slides provides IParagraph interface to allow you to add objects that represent portions.
-An IParagraph object can have one or multiple portions (collection of iPortions objects).
+* Aspose.Slides provides the [IParagraph](https://reference.aspose.com/slides/net/aspose.slides/iparagraph/) interface to allow you to add objects that represent portions.
+An `IParagraph` object can have one or multiple portions (collection of iPortions objects).
-* Aspose.Slides provides IPortion interface to allow you to add objects that represent texts and their formatting properties.
+* Aspose.Slides provides [IPortion](https://reference.aspose.com/slides/net/aspose.slides/iportion/) interface to allow you to add objects that represent texts and their formatting properties.

-An IParagraph object is capable of handling texts with different formatting properties through its underlying IPortion objects.
+An `IParagraph` object is capable of handling texts with different formatting properties through its underlying `IPortion` objects.

 ## **Add Multiple Paragraph Containing Multiple Portions**

 These steps show you how to add a text frame containing 3 paragraphs and each paragraph containing 3 portions:

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/net/aspose.slides/presentation) class.
-2. Access a slide's reference through its index.
+2. Access the relevant slide's reference through its index.
-3. Add a Rectangle IAutoShape to the slide.
+3. Add a Rectangle [IAutoShape](https://reference.aspose.com/slides/net/aspose.slides/iautoshape/) to the slide.
-4. Get the ITextFrame associated with the IAutoShape.
+4. Get the ITextFrame associated with the [IAutoShape](https://reference.aspose.com/slides/net/aspose.slides/iautoshape/).
-5. Create two IParagraph objects and add it to the IParagraphs collection of the ITextFrame.
+5. Create two [IParagraph](https://reference.aspose.com/slides/net/aspose.slides/iparagraph/) objects and add them to the `IParagraphs` collection of the [ITextFrame](https://reference.aspose.com/slides/net/aspose.slides/iautoshape/).
-6. Create three IPortion objects for each new IParagraph (two Portion objects for default Paragraph) and add each IPortion object to the IPortions collection of each IParagraph.
+6. Create three [IPortion](https://reference.aspose.com/slides/net/aspose.slides/iportion/) objects for each new `IParagraph` (two Portion objects for default Paragraph) and add each `IPortion` object to the IPortion collection of each `IParagraph`.
-7. Set some text for each Portion.
+7. Set some text for each portion.
-8. Apply your preferred formatting features to each Portion using the formatting properties exposed by the IPortion object.
+8. Apply your preferred formatting features to each portion using the formatting properties exposed by the `IPortion` object.
 9. Save the modified presentation.

-This C# code is an implementation of the steps
+This C# code is an implementation of the steps for adding paragraphs containing portions:

 ```c#
 // Instantiates a Presentation class that represents a PPTX file